cinnamintRoll/GameDev_2024/README.md

 # 🎮 GameDev Compilation (Graphics & Physics)

-Welcome to my Game Development Compilation for Year 4, Term 1!
+Welcome to my Game Development Compilation for Graphics & Physics
 This repository features work that covers everything from foundational vector math to dynamic particle systems like explosions and fireworks.

-## 🧠 Features & Skills Demonstrated
+---

-- 🔧 **Vector Math**: Direction, magnitude, and force-based calculations.
+## 🚀 Features
-- 💥 **Particle effects** (explosions, fireworks)
+- **Physics in Game Development**, particularly how vectors and forces shape gameplay.
-- ⌛ Real-time simulation techniques
+- **Graphics Programming**, especially in rendering particle-based effects.
-- 🧩 **Scene Logic**: Structuring rooms and simulations for predictable behavior.
+- **Scene and Asset Management**, with cleaner, more maintainable project organization.
-- 🗂️ **Project Organization**: Clean file/folder hierarchy and naming conventions.
+- **Tool Integration**, including effective use of TextMesh Pro and Unity project settings.

-- 🖋️ **TextMesh Pro Integration**: Clear UI with modern text rendering.
+---